chipsalliance/firrtl-spec/abi.md

 # Introduction

 FIRRTL defines a language/IR for describing synchronous hardware circuits.
-This document specifies the mapping of FIRRTL constructs to verilog in a manner similar to an application binary interface (ABI) which enables predictability of the output of key constructs necessary for the interoperability between circuits described in FIRRTL and between other languages and FIRRTL output.
+This document specifies the mapping of FIRRTL constructs to Verilog in a manner similar to an application binary interface (ABI) which enables predictability of the output of key constructs necessary for the interoperability between circuits described in FIRRTL and between other languages and FIRRTL output.